 How is Covid-19 affecting your model?

 There’s no question that it’s creating challenges in the short term, but it’s also highlighting the need for what we do.
 There’s never been so much emphasis on health and wellness, and people are desperate to get out of their house and experience a bit of normality again.
-In fact, last week we re-opened our booking system and we’ve already had 75% of class space booked, not to mention countless emails sent in from members saying how excited they are to see everyone and get stuck back into their training!
+In fact, last week we re-opened our booking system and we’ve already had 75% of Spin class space booked, not to mention countless emails sent in from members saying how excited they are to see everyone and get stuck back into their training!

 You’ve talked about there being key moments that define your customer experience.
 Can you give some examples throughout the customer journey and explain why this consistency is so important?